Jonathan-Heaney/moc-railway/README.md

 - Setting 'window.location.href' in JavaScript is a way to set the URL of the current page.
 So going to that URL triggers a Django view function associated with that URL - that's how my search function works
 - Always do hard refreshes to make sure old JS files aren't being cached
 - Don't link to script files from a child template that gets used multiple times in other templates - all the variables will get duplicated, causing lots of console errors
+- Whitenoise was really helpful for managing my static files, I'll use that with Django going forward

 ### Continued development